arsy786/spring-security-tutorials/README.md

 }
 ```

-- DTO for adding a Role to a User request.
+- DTO for adding a Role to a User HTTP Request.

 UserRoleRequest.java:
 ``` java